-The interworkings of a dramatic production.
-Students learn by participating in drama performances, by being in a play cast, or working in a supporting role (i.e. backstage, reservations, publicity, lighting, box office, etc.).
+Students learn the interworkings of a dramatic production by participating in drama performances, by being in a play cast, or working in a supporting role (i.e. backstage, reservations, publicity, lighting, box office, etc.).
 FA, SP

-DRA 102.
-ACTING I (Stage Acting)
+DRA 130.
+ACTING I 3 SHC